-Bargain Sales – The Foundation may enter into bargain sale arrangements.
+Bargain Sales – The Foundation may enter into bargain sale arrangements which are part gift/part sale and may include any type of property acceptable as a gift in kind.
 All bargain sales, including the source of funds to complete the sale, must be reviewed and recommended by the Gift Acceptance Committee and approved by the Foundation board, as appropriate.

-Life Insurance – The Foundation must be named as both beneficiary and irrevocable owner of an insurance policy before a life insurance policy can be recorded as a gift.
+Life Insurance – The Foundation must be named as both owner and irrevocable beneficiary of an insurance policy before a life insurance policy can be recorded as a gift.
 A gift of a life insurance policy will not be accepted unless there is a clear and enforceable plan for payment of future premiums.

 Charitable Gift Annuities – The Foundation’s gift annuity program is administered through The CSU Foundation.
 The CSU Foundation uses rate tables prepared by the American Council on Gift Annuities, a national non-profit organization.
 Annuity rates are determined by the age of the annuitant(s).
 The minimum age of annuitants is fifty-five years of age at the time income payments begin.